Working

 git commit -m “Commit message”

-• A clean working directory means that there are no changes that Git doesn’t know about—nothing is untracked or modified.
+- A clean means that there are no changes that Git doesn’t know about—nothing is untracked or modified.

-6. Restoring the Working Directory to a Previous State
+6. Restoring the Working to a Previous State

 git checkout — <file>